 Given the different levels of sedation, sedatives used are different.
 The following sedatives are commonly used in sedative dentistry:

-Inhaled minimal sedation – this type of sedation uses nitrous oxide gas, otherwise called the laughing gas.
+- Inhaled minimal sedation – this type of sedation uses nitrous oxide gas, otherwise called the laughing gas.
 This gas is channeled through a mask that is worn over the nose.
 The dentist allows a controlled amount of nitrous oxide for the patient to inhale, along with oxygen.
-When the procedure is complete, the levels of nitrous oxide are lowered, and those of oxygen increased.
+When the procedure is complete, the levels of nitrous oxide are lowered, and those of oxygen increase.
 This sedation wears off quickly.
 You may even be cleared to drive yourself home after the procedure.
 The gas is for relaxation, but you will be awake throughout the procedure.

-Oral sedation – is the most common form of sedation.
+- Oral sedation – is the most common form of sedation.
 It can either be minimal or moderate in levels.
 A dentist will give you a Halcion pill an hour before your procedure.
 The sedative drug will relax you and keep you conscious throughout the treatment.
-Some people can fall asleep with moderate levels of this oral sedation, but most of them remain awake.
+Some people can fall asleep with moderate levels of this oral sedation, but most remain awake.